Save Money and Reduce Waste with Reusable Ostomy Supplies

 dinah334

 Yes.
 Those bags go a long way.
 The most I will reuse is 2 days.
 Once I was short on bags.
 I had 1 left and was using it.
 I put a little bleach in the bag and took a cloth and cleansed inside.
 Of course, it never touches my skin.
 I did that in tough times.
 In the UK, you have socialized medicine, right?
-What % is paid for your ostomy supplies?
-I thought that was the best for people?
+What percentage is paid for your ostomy supplies?
+I thought that was the best for people.
 My insurance gives me 10 bags a month.
-I usually have to kick in my own $ for any additional supplies.
+I usually have to kick in my own money for any additional supplies.
 What size are you?
 And what is a flange?

 dinah334

 Excuse me... you live in Canada... had to correct myself.
 Holy $$$$...
-I thought you had the best healthcare system in the world!!!!!
+I thought you had the best healthcare system in the world!
 Have us Americans been lied to?

 dinah334